 Interface load cells and force measurement devices are designed for all types of environments.
-Providing solutions to those working in and serving the maritime industry Interface offers products engineered to provide accurate and reliable measurement data near shore, offshore and underwater.
+Providing solutions to those working in and serving the maritime industry is our priority.
+Interface offers products engineered to provide accurate and reliable measurement data near shore, offshore and underwater.

 Interface offers a variety of force measurement products that are designed for harsh environments and submersible use cases, both for single tests as well as designed into components and manufactured goods.
 Often these products are used for continuous regulatory and safety monitoring applications.

 Interface submersible load cells and specialized sensors can transmit data through underwater applications and harsh weather conditions.
 These load cells can survive through underwater submersions at different capacities, and relay information to surface level or underwater devices.
 Interface load cells are used to regulate harsh maritime situations such as underwater tension lines, underwater drilling, as well as for storm and tsunami monitoring.

 Submersible load cells are available in a range of capacities and configurations, from miniature load cells to load shackles.
 Interface provides standard submersible products as well as custom solutions that are designed to the exact specification.
 We also provide instrumentation solutions that can be fully sealed with wireless components.
 Working with our expert engineers, we can provide waterproof housing of sensors, including for our line of LowProfile Load Cells and Interface Multi-Axis Sensors to be used in harsh environments and underwater.